The type of vehicle you own in Indiana can make a big difference in how much you pay for car insurance.

 Sports cars with affordable insurance rates in Indiana

-However, some models break the mold.
-Take the Mazda MX-5 Miata, for example, which is among the most affordable on our list, with an average six-month full coverage cost of $944.
+But some makes and models are still affordable to insure.
+For instance, the Mazda MX-5 Miata is one of the most inexpensive models on our list, with an average cost of $944.

 Vehicle model (Sport cars) | Average six-month premium |